Roosevelt Corollary: Use

 Though the Roosevelt Corollary was an addition to the Monroe Doctrine, it could also be seen as a departure.
-While the Monroe Doctrine stated that European countries should stay out of Latin America, the Roosevelt Corollary took this further to say the United States had the right to exercise military force in Latin American countries to keep European countries out.
-Historian Walter LaFeber wrote:
+While the Monroe Doctrine states that European countries should stay out of Latin America, the Roosevelt Corollary takes this further to say the United States had the right to exercise military force in Latin American countries to keep European countries out.
+Historian Walter LaFeber writes:

 [Roosevelt] essentially turns the Monroe Doctrine on its head and says the Europeans should stay out, but the United States has the right, under the doctrine, to go in to exercise police power to keep the Europeans out of the way.

 It is a very nice twist on the Monroe Doctrine, and of course, it becomes very, very important because over the next 15 to 20 years, the United States will move into Latin America about a dozen times with military force, to the point where the United States Marines become known in the area as "State Department Troops" because they are always moving in to protect State Department interests and State Department policy in the Caribbean.
 So what Roosevelt does here, by redefining the Monroe Doctrine, turns out to be very historical, and it leads the United States into a period of confrontation with peoples in the Caribbean and Central America, that was an imperative part of American imperialism.